seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **Snapshot fields.** `d · ts · sym · pair · gen · age · px{src,cur,p24,qv,hi,lo,cnt}
 · reg · cd (analysis_data row verbatim) · btc (coeffs.btc verbatim) · rp ·
 long{…} · short{…} · cat{acting,hash} · fp{script,commit}`.
 Side block:
-`rel · score · tier · ch · action · why · note · verdict · wait · tgt ·
+`rel · score · tier · ch · action · why · note · verdict · wait · tgt · geo · dec · inv`.
-geo{rr,reward,risk,tgtSig} · dec{ok,L,binding,moneyBelowMin,parts} ·
-inv{dist,price,dStruct,capped,floored,sd,ref,src}`.
-Objects returned by production functions are stored WHOLE and unrounded: a field not written today cannot be recovered from a year-old record, and it costs bytes.
+Objects returned by production functions are stored WHOLE and unrounded: a field not written today cannot be recovered from a year-old record, and it costs bytes. **Their members are deliberately NOT enumerated here** — an enumeration of a production return is a second copy of a shape this map does not own, and every such copy in this document has gone stale (inv.
+20, 60); the authority is the function.
 Outcome line: `p0 · p1 · hi · lo` plus, per side, the ISO hour of first touch of `tgt` / `stop` / `wait` and `first ∈ tgt|stop|tie|null`. `tie` means both levels fell inside one hourly candle and the order is genuinely unresolvable — recorded, not guessed.

+**Since TZ-33 the side block has the same SHAPE and a different MEANING, and no schema check can see the difference (inv.
+66).** `geo` is now the ANCHORED geometry: `rr`, `reward` and `tgtSig` are measured at the price the card published, and `geo.wait` is null on every waiting row by the termination property (§3.12) — the wait price itself is unaffected, it lives in the side block's own `wait`. `dec` and `inv` are still the decision taken at `cur`, so on a waiting row **the journal records a stop the board did not print** while `planLine` printed `decA.inv.price`, and the outcome layer then times its `stop` touch against that recorded level — against a stop no card ever named. **Records are immutable (inv.
+38), so the boundary is disclosed rather than repaired:** `fp{script,commit}` dates every record and the epoch is recoverable from it, which is the only reason this change is survivable at all.
+The repair is additive and is reserved as TZ-35 (§10); the first thing that TZ reads is whether the writer passes `btcStats` into `directionVerdict`'s fourteenth parameter, because a thirteen-argument call drops the BTC ceiling out of the anchored decision.

 **Three standing decisions.**